peekler/Business-Intelligence-Demos/MSSQL-BI/README.md

 * SQL Server Data Tools (SSDT) for Visual Studio from <https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt?view=sql-server-2017>
 * Data files from the [data](./data) directory

-## Data import with Integration Services

-### Database
+## Database

-First, create a new database in Microsoft SQL Server with a single table.
+We will store the data in a relational database.
+Let's create a new database in Microsoft SQL Server with a single table.

 ```sql
 CREATE TABLE [ExchangeRates](